SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 </details>

-* To add a category, or drop-down list of documentation, use the following format:
+* To add a category, or dropdown list of documentation, use the following format:

 <details><summary>Example: add sidebar category example with additional section</summary>